 - No. We work with the organizations that have already decided to use open source.
 We’re non-partisan and can’t lobby, as per our founding principles and non-profit status.

 - No. There are plenty of other organizations (like FSFE) that focus on persuading organizations that haven’t decided to use open source to do so.
 That isn’t part of our mission.

-- The runway was provided by a philanthropic grant, but long term the members of the association (which must be wholly publicly owned, like cities, provinces or states) pool the money and decide which codebases we should work on.
-In the long term, we expect we’ll be funded by a combination of member dues and philanthropic gifts.
+- The runway was provided by a philanthropic grant, with the goal that the members of the association (which must be wholly publicly owned, like cities, provinces or states) pool the money and decide which codebases we should work on.
+In the long term, we thought we would be funded by a combination of member dues and philanthropic gifts.

 Is now the right time and place?
 What about incumbent vendors?